 "Historic Swale together with the participating museums and heritages sites from across the Borough are excited to be contributing to the ‘Swale Migration Stories Project'..."

-Working in partnership with Historic Swale and volunteers, older people are helping create the project by sharing their experiences and teaching valuable curating knowledge.
-In return the volunteers hope to learn new technology skills and see heritage engagement and education opportunities increase while ensuring the stories of Swale are passed down and remembered.
+Working in partnership with Historic Swale and volunteers, older people have helped to create the project by sharing their experiences and teaching valuable curating knowledge.
+In return the volunteers have to learnt new technology skills and seen heritage engagement and education opportunities increase while ensuring the stories of Swale are passed down and remembered.

 on Facebook @SwaleMigrationStories Instagram @SwaleMigration and Twitter @SwaleMigration